-Geysir is one of the attractions of the famous Golden Circle.
-It is situated in the geothermally active valley of Haukadalur in South Iceland 99.2 km from Reykjavík if you take the Þingvallavegur route, otherwise around 107 km.
-There are many interesting places in this area, Þingvellir National Park (60 km) and Gullfoss (9.7 km) on the Golden Circle, Laugavatn lake and Fontana Spa (29 km), Flúðir and The Secret Lagoon (around 25 km).
+The geysers are one of the attractions of the famous Golden Circle.
+Situated in the geothermally active valley of Haukadalur in South Iceland 99.2 km from Reykjavík if you take the Þingvallavegur route, otherwise around 107 km.